Koreans in China: Japanese occupation

 In 1931, Japan staged the Mukden Incident and invaded Northeast China by force, then established a puppet state called Manchukuo.
 On 14 September 1936, the Japanese set up a special organization (滿鮮拓殖會社) and began to migrate Korean farmers to Northeast China in a planned systemic way.

+While the overall number of Koreans in China was increasing, a significant number of Koreans left China in the 1920s, with the ratio of Korean repatriates from Manchuria reaching 35 percent between 1917 and 1928.
+Around 93% of Koreans reported initially moving to China to escape economic hardship, but when they arrived, they often faced further difficulties, such as exploitation from Chinese landowners and repression from the Japanese.
+This frustration was captured in popular cultural works such as movie "Across the Tumen River" (1928) and Kim Tong-in's popular essay "Red Mountain" (1932).

+The 1930s saw the largest increase in Korean migrants, with the population growing by approximately 74%, exceeding a million across China by 1938.
 In 1945, when Japan surrendered at the end of World War II, there were more than 2.16 million Korean emigrants living in Northeast China.
 Among them, about 700,000 returned to Korea after the end of World War II.
 In 1947, the number of Korean emigrants decreased to 1.4 million, most of them living in the communist party controlled areas, only less than 100,000 living in the Kuomintang-controlled areas.